fabcolonna/Spotbar/README.md

 ## Installing

 Before starting, install `yarn` with the command `(sudo) npm install --global yarn`.
+This app is written in TypeScript, so the `tsc` compiler is required before starting up.
+Type `tsc` in the command line to find out if you already have it install.
+If you don't, install it through `npm` by typing `(sudo) npm install --global typscript`.

-Then clone this repo and install the required modules:
+You are officially ready!
+Clone this repo and install the required modules:

 ```
 git clone https://github.com/levarr/Spotbar